rockfordlhotka/rockfordlhotka/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on [CSLA .NET](https://cslanet.com)
+- 🏢 I am VP of Strategy at [Xebia](https://xebia.com)
+- 👨‍💻 I am Chief Software Architect at [Marimer LLC](https://lhotka.net)
 - 🌱 I’m currently learning all sorts of stuff!
 Mostly Kubernetes and Blazor
+- 🔭 I’m currently working on [CSLA .NET](https://cslanet.com)
 - 🤔 I’m looking for help with [CSLA .NET](https://cslanet.com)
-- 📫 How to reach me: https://linktr.ee/rockylhotka
+- 📫 How to reach me: https://about.me/rockfordlhotka
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love Ethiopian food